LoredanaLoSurdo/42-Off-Campus-Student-Set-Up/README.md

 ## Norminette

 To install the Norminette visit the link and follow the installation instructions.
 You'll need Python for this but your Mac should have it installed.
-To check you have the correct version of Python use `Python --version.`
+To check you have the correct version of Python use `Python --version`.
 [Norminette on Github](https://github.com/42School/norminette)

 ## 42 Header